 “We can’t solve problems by using the same kind of thinking we used when we created them.”

 More than ever this world needs people with bright brains and lots of creative and innovative out of the box thinking and imagination to find solutions for the serious problems that currently challenges humankind, like global warming, poverty, drought, the cost of food, water and warmth, etc.

 We can make a difference, by stimulating the gifted and talented children and teenagers to develop their potential, to appreciate their potential despite the fact we might experience their behaviour sometimes as threatening for current norms and values.

 Let’s try to remember that we do not know what we are preparing them for, the world is changing so fast it may be that the criticising teenager has a more realistic view on what is valuable to learn for the future then we have, at least let’s try to see them as a partner in their own education.

 Get knowledge about how fast the world changes by looking at the video “Did you know’.

-The value of IQ seems to be based on the assumption that scholastic achievement is predicting success in life and the assumption that scholastic skills, as they are taught at the moment, are important for succeeding in life however research suggests that scholastic achievement does not necessarily lead to success in life.
+The value of IQ seems to be based on the assumption that scholastic achievement is a predicting success in life and the assumption that scholastic skills, as they are taught at the moment, are important for succeeding in life.
+However research suggests that scholastic achievement does not necessarily lead to success in life.

-School was the solution for factory owners who since the onset of industrialisation were in need for more skilled workers.
-To deliver skilled and reliable workers, operatives and employees, the government’s educational department puts emphasis in school on practical skills like being on time, accepting long hours of mind boring activity and learning just enough information to deal with certain machines, and read and calculate enough, but not too much, so the establishment wasn’t questioned.
+The school was the solution for factory owners who since the onset of industrialisation were in need of more skilled workers.
+To deliver skilled and reliable workers, operatives and employees, the government’s educational department put emphasis in school on practical skills like being on time, accepting long hours of mind boring activity and learning just enough information to deal with certain machines, and read and calculate enough, but not too much, so the establishment wasn’t questioned.